Skip to main content

 Protein Intake a Matter of Context

 The role of dietary protein in SHBG regulation is more complex, with research presenting what may initially seem to be conflicting findings.
-Some studies have noted that a higher is associated with increased SHBG levels.
+Some studies have noted that a higher protein intake is associated with increased SHBG levels.
 This may be due to several factors.

 However, other research has suggested that very high protein intake or specific amino acid profiles might have different effects, and animal studies have shown that low-protein diets can, paradoxically, increase SHBG.
 This highlights a crucial principle of human biology ∞ context is everything.